Spider-Man: No Way Home -- that ending explained and all your questions answered

 And if those events still happened, what about the news reports naming Parker?
 Have all those news reports and tweets just been wiped?

-And if no-one knows Peter Parker or ever knew him, what does that mean for his life?
-Does he have a social security number?
-Hopefully this will be cleared up in the next film, Spider-Man Tries to Get a Driver's License.
+And if no one knows Peter Parker, or ever knew him, what does that mean for his life?
+Is he making money by selling pictures of Spider-Man?
+(Please let this be the case.)
+Does he have a Social Security number?
+Hopefully this'll be cleared up in the next film, Spider-Man Tries to Get a Driver's License.

 Of course, that isn't quite the end, check out our explainer for the scoop on the mid-credits and post-credits scenes.